•Clearing the Switch IP Address and Configuration

 1. Press and hold the Mode button (Figure 1-1 on page 1-2).

-2. The switch LEDs begin blinking after about 2 seconds.
+2. The switch LEDs blink after about 2 seconds.
 If the switch is not configured, the LEDs above the Mode button turn green.
 You can omit the next step.

 3. Continue holding down the Mode button.
-The LEDs stop blinking after an additional 8 seconds, and then the switch reboots.
+The LEDs stop blinking after 8 seconds, and then the switch reboots.

-The switch now behaves like an unconfigured switch.
-You can configure the switch by using Express Setup as described in the switch getting started guide that is included with the switch.
+You can now configure the switch by using Express Setup as described in the switch getting started guide.

 You can also configure the switch by using the CLI setup procedure described in the "Configuring the Switch with the CLI-Based Setup Program" appendix.